Automation & AI Articles

 We’re running a second 2026 AI survey just four months after our previous one.
 It repeats a similar AI survey from early 2025.
 This time, however, there’s a far greater focus on where the ITSM community is with Agentic AI rather than AI per se.

-Each year we ask the ITSM community what topics they want help with.
-Here are the 2026 results, how priorities have changed over six years, and what it all means.
+Every year we ask the ITSM community what topics they want help with, and the 2026 results are in.
+This article covers what the community is asking for, how priorities have changed over six years, and what it all means.
 Spoiler: GenAI has fallen off a cliff and nobody wants to talk about people anymore.

 70% of MSPs say they’re using agentic AI.
 Only 10% are primarily using it where it counts.
 And according to new Omdia poll data, MSP’s customers are already further ahead.
 The report digs into the execution gap, the cost of hesitation, and why investors are increasingly factoring AI maturity into MSP valuations.